Vdloisem/MCC/README.md

 ## Overview of the Metric

-The Collaboration Metric (CM) is based on a formal mathematical definition that considers structural characteristics, parent-child relationships, as well as essential computational and behavioral properties of the paradigms.
+The Collaboration Metric (MC) is based on a formal mathematical definition that considers structural characteristics, parent-child relationships, as well as essential computational and behavioral properties of the paradigms.
 It is designed to offer a quantitative measure of compatibility and collaboration potential by assigning adjustable weights to various factors.

 ### Metric Formulation